xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

       | -------------- | -------------- | ----------------- |
       | Actual cat     | 3              | 2                 |
       | Actual non-cat | 1              | 4                 |
-  - **Precision**: percentage of true cats in the recognized result: P = 3/(3 + 1)
+  - **Precision**: percentage of true cats in the predicted cat result: P = 3/(3 + 1)
   - **Recall**: percentage of true recognition cat of the all cat predictions: R = 3/(3 + 2)
-  - **Accuracy**: (3+4)/10
+  - **Accuracy**: Corrected predicted cat and non-cat in the whole set: (3+4)/10
-- Using a precision/recall for evaluation is good in a lot of cases, but separately they don't tell you which algothims is better.
-Ex:
+- Using a precision/recall for evaluation is good in a lot of cases, but separately they don't tell you which algorithm is better, you always need to do tradeoff between precision and recall.
+Ex: A is better at recall but B is better at precision.

   | Classifier | Precision | Recall |
   | ---------- | --------- | ------ |
   | A          | 95%       | 90%    |
   | B          | 98%       | 85%    |
-- A better thing is to combine precision and recall in one single (real) number evaluation metric.
-There a metric called `F1` score, which combines them
+- So only by using two numbers, you can't evaluate the classifier performance easily.
+A better thing is to combine precision and recall in one single (real) number evaluation metric.
+There is a metric called `F1` score, which combines them
-  - You can think of `F1` score as an average of precision and recall `F1 = 2 / ((1/P) + (1/R))`
+  - You can think of `F1` score as an average of precision and recall `F1 = 2 / ((1/P) + (1/R))`, called **Harmonic Mean of precision P and recall R.**
+- A well-defined Dev set plus a Single row number evaluation metric allows you to quickly tell which classifier is better.
+-
 ### Satisfying and Optimizing metric

-- Its hard sometimes to get a single number evaluation metric.
+- It‘s hard sometimes to get a single number evaluation metric.
 Ex:

   | Classifier | F1   | Running time |
   | ---------- | ---- | ------------ |
   | A          | 90%  | 80 ms        |
   | B          | 92%  | 95 ms        |
   | C          | 92%  | 1,500 ms     |
-- So we can solve that by choosing a single optimizing metric and decide that other metrics are satisfying.
+- So we can solve that by choosing a single optimizing metric(want best) and decide that other metrics are satisfying（good enough）.
 Ex:
   ```
   Maximize F1                     # optimizing metric
   subject to running time < 100ms # satisficing metric